 Ways of Purchasing:

-People can buy (including you) one of two ways on the site.
+People can buy (including you) one of three ways on the site.

 1. Outright buying your item for the listed price by hitting the “Buy Now” blue button.